Where is Michael Owen now?

 The reason was mainly due to Owen’s commentary for BT Sport where he referred to Manchester United as ‘we’ during the Europa League final.

-In July 2017 Owen will be representing England in Star Sixes, a new six-a-side indoor international tournament at the O2 in London featuring some of the world’s most iconic footballers.
+In July 2017 Owen represented England in Star Sixes, a six-a-side indoor international tournament at the O2 in London featuring some of the world’s most iconic footballers.

 Follow Michael Owen on Twitter @themichaelowen